TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 \vdots \\\
 \frac{\partial C}{\partial w_{m1}^{(ij)}} & \frac{\partial C}{\partial w_{m2}^{(ij)}} & \ldots & \frac{\partial C}{\partial w_{mn}^{(ij)}} \\\
 \end{bmatrix}$

+Our end goal is to deduce what rules such matrix derivatives would follow.
+To do so, we'll have to get our hands dirty but only once.
+Once the rules are derived, we can forget all the details and blindly differentiate expressions with matrices.

+Let's start with one of the terms in the cost function.

 #### Cost linear in weights